filmhubhq/filmhubhq.github.io/privacy.md

 ---
+title: Privacy Policy
 layout: bootstrap
-title: Privacy Policy
-subtitle: updated September 13, 2018
+id: terms
 id: privacy
+container: true
+offset: 2
 ---
+# Privacy policy

+_updated September 13, 2018_
+{: .text-muted }

 When you use Filmhub you are trusting us with your information.
 We understand that this is a big responsibility and work hard to protect your information.
 This privacy policy sets out how Filmhub uses and protects any information that you give us when you use this website.
 Filmhub is committed to ensuring that your privacy is protected.
 Should we ask you to provide certain information by which you can be identified when using this website, then you can be assured that it will only be used in accordance with this privacy statement.
 Filmhub may change this policy from time to time by updating this page.
 You should check this page from time to time to ensure that you are happy with any changes.